 The Dar Młodzieży was introduced into service in 1982.

-She set sail on her maiden voyage on 10th July 1982 to Falmouth, England, where she joined the start of the “Operation Sail” sailing regatta.
+It set sail on its maiden voyage on 10th July 1982 to Falmouth, England, where it joined the start of the “Operation Sail” sailing regatta.
 The commander and crew were presented with the Fair Play award by the International Olympic Committee for a rescue operation carried out during the race.